 - Can supplements help?
 Even though some research reports have suggested that people with insufficient intake of vitamins C, D and K have a higher likelihood of being diagnosed with osteoarthritis, the American College of Rheumatology has determined that using supplements of these vitamins, as well as calcium and omega-3 fatty acids, has not been confirmed to be safe or effective.
 It is imperative that you always check with your doctor before taking any supplements.

-Abby Senior Care, the expert providers of non medical home care in Denver and the surrounding areas, can help those with osteoarthritis in a variety of ways, including:
+Abby Senior Care, the expert providers of in home care services in Denver, CO and the surrounding areas, can help those with osteoarthritis in a variety of ways, including:

 - Assistance with light housework, laundry, and various other activities which can be challenging or cause pain